Slapped Cheek Disease Causes, Symptoms, and Treatment

 Are there any tests for slapped cheek disease?

 A blood test is sometimes performed.
-This will show if you have the disease and can also show if you have had this disease in the past.
+This will show if you have slapped cheek disease and can also show if you have had this disease in the past.
 If you have had the disease in the past (even if you had it without developing any symptoms) then you will be immune to it.
+Testing is generally only carried out in pregnant women, or in people who have other medical conditions that reduce their immune system, not in healthy non-pregnant adults or in children.

 Are there any complications from slapped cheek disease?